AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   .. code:: ada

     begin
-      do null; and then terminate with
+      do null; and then at exit
         Ada.Text_IO.Put_Line ("This will be executed last.");
-      end do;
+      end exit;

-      do null; and then terminate with
+      do null; and then at exit
         Ada.Text_IO.Put_Line ("This will be executed first.");
-      end do;
+      end exit;
     end;

 - IDE support for folding blocks of code may be hampered.